sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/Coding_Best_Practices.md

 Another popular pattern is one we teach in our training classes, that of custom objects typically stored within an app-specific namespace hierarchy.
 This model is flexible and well-suited to rapid deployment projects.
 It takes advantage of JavaScript's language features.
 Components are all members of the same global scope, thus sharing data within the app is simple.
 And when implemented well, this pattern can lead to very readable (and thus maintainable) code.

-On the downside, this pattern is less performant than CommonJS modules, especially on Rhino/Android.
+On the downside, this pattern is less performant than CommonJS modules.
 The rapid nature of this pattern can lead the developer to general, high-level bad practices and developer 'laziness'.
 Inheritance is vague or even non-existent.
 And critically, memory management can be difficult as object references can remain after they're no longer needed.

 `// create an object literal to be your app's namespace`